janeteneto/Encryption/README.md

 2. Then command:
 ````
-vault server -dev -dev-root-token-id root
+vault server -dev
 ````

 3. Copy the IP address and paste it into the browser
-4. Copy the root token from the terminal and paste it on the field
+4. Copy the root token from the terminal and paste it on the field - only one token is needed for accessing the same vault server
 5. Open a new PowerShell terminal **as admin** and run the commands:
 ````
  $env:VAULT_ADDR="http://127.0.0.1:8200"